 Recent Posts from Geez, Gwen!

 Thanks for visiting Geez, Gwen today!
 We are so glad you found us!
 We are not believers in coincidence so we are confident you are here for a reason!
-Perhaps we can offer you tasty recipes?
-Maybe our inspirational quotes are just what you need in your life!
-Perhaps you’ve been wondering where to take that family vacation?
-Maybe you want to know the truth about what us homeschoolers really do all day!
-Maybe you love photography and see it as an art, just like me!
+We are a family-focused blog so we have a lot of inspiration and encouragement for you and your loved ones.
+Perhaps we can offer you some simple yet tasty recipes to make your weeknights easier?
+Perhaps you’ve been wondering how to bring your family closer together or strengthen your marriage?
+Maybe you’re looking for fun family activities you can enjoy together.
+Perhaps it’s been too long since your last date night and you need inspiration.
+Maybe you just want to know the truth about what we homeschoolers really do all day!
 Whatever it is, it’s clearly Destiny at its finest!
 Don’t let this opening door of opportunity slam shut!
-Run through by subscribing to our newsletter.You know, no matter how much I plan, every year it seems that the new school year sneaks up on me.
+Run through by subscribing to our newsletter?You know, no matter how much I plan, every year it seems that the new school year sneaks up on me.
 Early August I’m still telling myself I have plenty of time to pull things together.
 And then BAM, summer is over and it’s time to get my lesson plans completed in a hurry.
 I start pulling together everything I have gathered over the summer, reorganizing the homeschool room, trying to remember what I have forgotten.
 It’s a lot of work.
 That’s why I’m teaming up with some of my favorite fellow homeschool bloggers to bring you some great Back to Homeschool tips and resources.
 Sometimes you just need a little help from your friends.

 Top Back to School Worksheets for Your Homeschool from In All You Do

 Back to school freebie printables roundup from Hess UnAcademy